 Other signs of the game's somewhat rushed development are evident as well - many of the ruins and dungeon interiors one encounters look very similar, with a lot of the exact same wall textures and 3D models present throughout.
 More infamously, though, some lines of dialog aren't voiced at all, while others contain outtakes that were accidentally left in the game, which is a bit awkward (and unintentionally funny) when one runs across them.
 Character faces and lip-syncing are also rather awkward-looking overall, though this was still before such things were common elements of gaming, so it is forgivable to a degree.
 The leveling system in the game leaves something to be desired too; enemies' strength scales up with the player's, which can lead to the game becoming exceptionally difficult if they gain too many levels without taking care to keep their equipment and spells up-to-date to deal with new threats; ironically, one way many players deal with this is to specialize in numerous skills they rarely (if ever) plan to use so that they can more easily control when they, and by extension the enemy - will gain levels and power up.
 There are various player mods on the PC version to offset this, though you're kind of out of luck for the console ports.

-Despite these problems, however, Oblivion is an exceptionally fun experience that finally breaks away from being all about arbitrary dice rolls and actually feels like an interactive, open-ended role-playing action adventure.
-It contains enough of a dynamic, action-driven feel to keep those looking for a video game experience captivated while sacrificing little in the way of its roleplaying roots.
-It may not be the most beloved entry among die-hard series fans, but for my money, this is where Elder Scrolls (and Bethesda) really took off.
+Despite these problems, however, Oblivion is a fun experience that finally breaks away from being all about arbitrary dice rolls and actually feels like an interactive, open-ended role-playing action adventure.
+It contains enough of a dynamic, action-driven feel to keep those looking for a video game experience captivated while sacrificing surprisingly little in the way of its roleplaying roots.
+It may not be the most beloved entry among die-hard series fans, but it's a fun and entertaining game that's well worth a play.

 Developer: Bethesda Softworks